isomerpages/moe-cantonmentpri/_our-curriculum/Mother Tongue.md

 description: ""
 ---
 ### Vision
-Nurture Active Learners and Proficient Communicators
+Active Learners and Proficient Communicators

 ### Mission
+Our Mother Tongue Language department seeks to
 * nurture students to be confident and effective communicators in the Mother Tongue Languages (MTL).
 * immerse students in rich culture and heritage through the MTLs
 * instill the joy of learning the Mother Tongue Languages through authentic and engaging approaches

 ### Signature Programmes
-Our Mother Tongue Language department seeks to nurture active learners as well as confident and effective communicators.

 <img src="/images/mtl1.jpg"
      style="width:50%">